shopware/docs/guides/installation/from-scratch.md

 # Installation from scratch

-If it's impossible to get docker up and running on your development environment you can install Shopware 6 locally.
+If it's *impossible* to get docker up and running on your development environment you can install Shopware 6 locally.

 {% hint style="info" %}
-Be aware this will be by far the more complex solution since additional or changed system requirements need to be managed by you.
+Be aware this will be a vastly more complex solution since additional system requirements then need to be managed by you, however you may experience better control over your local setup configuration
 {% endhint %}

 ## Prerequisites

+ - A Linux-based operating system (Windows installation is not covered here, but notes are provided about installing within a WSL instance)
+ - An [Apache2 server installation](https://httpd.apache.org/docs/2.4/install.html) within the Linux-based operating system you have selected
-Once you set up all the required packages mentioned in the [Installation overview](overview.md), there are two main goals you need to accomplish.
+ - Installation of all of the required packages mentioned in the [Installation overview](overview.md), there are two main goals you need to accomplish.

 Please note that this guide is rather based on plugin development and contribution.
-If you need a template for full composer based shop projects, please refer to the [production template](https://github.com/shopware/production).
+If you need a template for full composer-based shop projects, please refer to the [production template](https://github.com/shopware/production).

 ## Setting up your webserver

-First up, we need to set up Apache to locate Shopware 6.
-Nginx is also possible but in this guide we will explain apache installation.
-In order to do this, you should add a vhost to your Apache site configuration that looks like this:
+Firstly, we need to set up Apache to locate Shopware 6.
+If you wish you could configure Nginx to serve your shopware installation, but in this guide we will explain an Apache2 installation.

+### VHost configuration

+In order to do this, you should add a vhost definition to your Apache site configuration.

+ 1) Create a file with the following pattern: `/etc/apache2/sites-available/*.conf`.
+Here we will create a file called `/etc/apache2/sites-available/shopware-install.conf`

+ 2) Within the created `shopware-install.conf` file place the following configuration:

 ```text
 <VirtualHost *:80>